What are Scheduled Tasks?

 Send a custom email

-For every record in this Object, Knack will send a custom email.
+For every record that meets the criteria in this object, Knack will send a custom email.
 You can use record values for custom recipients, subjects, and messages.
 Click here to learn more about sending emails in Knack.

-Using values from the Purchase Order record, this task will notify employees which Purchase Orders still need to be approved
+Using values from the Purchase Order record, this task will notify the purchasing department which Purchase Orders still need to be approved.

 All of these actions affect all records by default.
 Add criteria to the task if you want to target a specific set of records.